2011 Indiana vs. Kentucky men's basketball game: Game summary

 The game had a total of 13 lead changes, and neither team could extend its lead by much throughout the game.
 Kentucky's largest lead was 6 with 8:17 to go in the first half; Indiana's largest lead was 10, at 63–53 with 15:56 left in the second half.
 Neither team could get ahead.
-However, Kentucky rallied to take a 69-68 lead with 2 minutes to play, and the lead would change three more times.
+However, Kentucky rallied to take a 69–68 lead with 2 minutes to play, and the lead would change three more times.
 Indiana's Christian Watford made a layup to put Indiana up 70–69 with 1:07 left, and then Kentucky's Marquis Teague followed that up with his own layup to give Kentucky a 71–70 lead.

 After Watford missed a jumper with 30 seconds left, Indiana's Cody Zeller fouled Kentucky's Anthony Davis with 19 seconds remaining.
 With Kentucky only in the bonus (it was Indiana's ninth 2nd-half foul), Davis missed the front end of the one-and-one free throw, and Indiana's Victor Oladipo rebounded.
 After an Indiana timeout, Kentucky's Doron Lamb stole the ball from Oladipo and was fouled with 5.6 seconds left.
 This foul put Kentucky in the double bonus; Lamb missed his first free throw attempt, but made the second to put Kentucky up 72–70.
 Watford inbounded the ball to Verdell Jones III, who drove the ball by a screen set by Zeller at half-court.
 Jones then passed the ball to Watford, who made a Darius Miller-contested three-pointer at the buzzer to win the game for Indiana, 73–72.
 Players, students, and fans immediately stormed the court.

 Aftermath

 Impact on Indiana basketball

 With this win, Indiana beat a #1 ranked team for the first time since beating Duke in the Sweet 16 round of the 2002 NCAA Tournament.
 It was also Indiana's first win over a #1 team at Assembly Hall since beating Michigan State on January 7, 2001.

 Watford's game-winning, buzzer-beating shot in this game has been compared to Keith Smart's game-winner that sealed Indiana's 1987 NCAA title.
 Josh Sanburn wrote for Time.com:

 Sanburn also characterized Watford's game-winner and the court-storming that followed as "a collective and spontaneous surge of relief" following the seasons after the firing of Bob Knight.

 College Magazine also credited this game as a reason behind a "resurgence" of Indiana Hoosiers basketball.

+The Hoosiers returned to the NCAA Tournament in March of 2012, making it to the Sweet Sixteen.
+They then went to the Sweet Sixteen again in 2013 before failing to make it past the Second Round in the rest of Crean's tenure as head coach before being fired in 2017.